 Gaming Should Be for Everyone

-WID is inviting you to celebrate Global Accessibility Awareness Day (GAAD) by sharing AbleToPlay thoughout the month of May.
+WID is inviting you to celebrate Global Accessibility Awareness Day (GAAD) by sharing AbleToPlay throughout the month of May.
 In a time when everything is becoming digital, GAAD is an opportunity to raise awareness to both the need and innovations around digital accessibility in community living.
 Gaming is a premier example of accessible community living.

 By sharing the opportunity for accessible gaming throughout our networks and communities, we can celebrate the intention of GAAD and benefit our community members.

-WID is providing this toolkit to give you the resources you need to join us in this month long initiative.
+WID is providing this media toolkit to give you the resources you need to join us in this month-long initiative.

 What Is AbleToPlay?